Vaccines for Cats

 These are not the only reasons for vaccination failure, but they are the most common.
 If you feel your cat has contracted an infection for which it has been vaccinated, let your veterinarian know so tests can be done to investigate why vaccination has failed to be protective.

 What are the risks of vaccination?

-There are very few risks to vaccination.
-Your veterinarian will be able to advise you on specific details concerning your pet.
+There are very few risks associated with vaccination.
+Your veterinarian can advise you on specific details concerning your cat.
 You may notice your cat has a temporary loss of appetite or is less lively a day or two after a vaccination, but this should resolve within 24-48 hours.
-Very few cats may be allergic to one or more components of the vaccine and have more serious side effects such as difficulty in breathing, vomiting or diarrhea.
+Very few cats may be allergic to one or more components of the vaccine and have more serious side effects such as difficulty in breathing, vomiting, or diarrhea.
 If these signs occur, contact your veterinarian immediately.

 Feline chlamydiosis or chlamydial conjunctivitis.
 This tends to be a particular problem in colony cats or in certain geographical locations.
-Chlamydiosis is a bacterial infection due to the organism Chlamydophila felis, which causes a painful inflammation and swelling of the conjunctiva or the membrane around the eye as well as upper respiratory infections (see handout "Chlamydial Conjunctivitis in Cats").
+Chlamydiosis is a bacterial infection due to the organism Chlamydophila felis, which causes painful inflammation and swelling of the conjunctiva or the membranes around the eye as well as upper respiratory infections.
 It has also been associated with infertility in queens.
-Infection in colonies of cats can last for long periods because protection against reinfection (immunity) is relatively short lived.
-Vaccination can help to prevent infection becoming established in a colony and can be used in conjunction with treatment where infection is already present.
+Infection in colonies of cats can last for long periods because protection against reinfection (immunity) is relatively short-lived.
+Vaccination can help to prevent infection from becoming established in a colony and can be used in conjunction with treatment where the infection is already present (see handout "Chlamydial Conjunctivitis in Cats").

 "Chlamydiosis is a bacterial infection...which causes painful inflammation and swelling of the conjunctiva or the membranes around the eye as well as upper respiratory infections."